top of page

 The Rules

-For Tiny Coders, the development of projects can be undertaken using code.org CS Fundamentals or Scratch Jr. The submission process is simple – participants can submit the project link alongside the application form when registrations open on January 15th, 2024.
+For Tiny Coders, the development of projects can be undertaken using code.org CS Fundamentals or Scratch Jr. The submission process is simple – participants can submit the project link alongside the application form when submission date reached

 Junior Coders, on the other hand, are encouraged to utilize Scratch 3 for their projects.
-Similar to Tiny Coders, they can share the project and submit the corresponding link starting January 15th.
+Similar to Tiny Coders, they can share the project and submit the corresponding link when submission date reached.

 For Teen Coders and Senior Coders, the submission process offers flexibility.
-Participants can either directly upload the file to our website after January 15th or choose to push their code to GitHub and share the provided link.
+Participants can either directly upload the file to our website after submission date or choose to push their code to GitHub and share the provided link.
 This versatility aims to accommodate various preferences and practices within these age groups.

 The criteria that may lead to disqualification include: